-Science fiction and fantasy writer Elinor Caiman Sands has had short fiction published in the Ditmar Award winning anthology, Defying Doomsday, from Australia’s Twelfth Planet Press; the Aurora Award nominated Strange Bedfellows Anthology of Political Science Fiction (published by Bundoran Press) as well in Cosmos Online and elsewhere.
-She also self publishes stories which can be found on Curious Fictions, Amazon and Smashwords.
+Science fiction and fantasy writer Elinor Caiman Sands has had short fiction published in the Ditmar Award winning anthology, Defying Doomsday, from Australia’s Twelfth Planet Press; the Aurora Award nominated Strange Bedfellows Anthology of Political Science Fiction (published by Bundoran Press) as well in Zooscape, Cosmos Online and elsewhere.

 In the past Elinor has worked in both politics and publishing.
-She was supposedly the first wheelchair user elected to the NUS NEC in the UK and went on to work as Deputy Editor at the Labour Party’s Progress political education organisation.
+She was supposedly the first wheelchair user elected to the NUS NEC in the UK and went on to work as Deputy Editor at the Labour Party’s Progress political education organisation set up by Derek Draper.
 There she interviewed and occasionally ghostwrote for Cabinet ministers including Tony Blair.

 Elinor also happens to be a little person–a dwarf–standing at only 3′ 3″ tall.